soubhagya2001/background-color-changer-react/README.md

 ## Usage
 Once the app is running, you can click on the color buttons to change the background color of the app.
 The available colors are Red, Green, Blue, Olive, Gray, and Yellow.

 ## Technologies Used
-React: A JavaScript library for building user interfaces.
+React: A JavaScript library for building user interfaces. <br>
-Vite: A fast development build tool for modern web applications.
+Vite: A fast development build tool for modern web applications. <br>
 Tailwind CSS: A utility-first CSS framework for rapidly building custom designs.

 ## Folder Structure
 The project structure is organized as follows:

-src: Contains the source code of the React components and styles.
+src: Contains the source code of the React components and styles. <br>
-App.js: Main component that renders the color picker buttons. index.html: HTML entry point for the application.
+App.js: Main component that renders the color picker buttons. <br>
+index.html: HTML entry point for the application.<br>
 README.md: Documentation for the project. package.json: Configuration file for npm dependencies and scripts.